Memories of My Uncles

 Uncle Dick had two boys, Dickie and Marty.
 On a few occasions, Dick and his family would visit us on our Honey Creek farm.

 Many times, Uncle Dick would come out alone to visit.
 When he did, Dick would always stop at a tavern in the village of Honey Creek near our farm.
-Uncle worked, drank, and smoked too much which probably led to a debilitating stroke which he suffered around 1985.
+Uncle worked, drank, and smoked too much which probably led to a debilitating stroke that he suffered around 1985.
 Dick could hardly move with crutches and was then forced to retire.

 During the 80s, 90s, and up until 2003, I would visit Uncle Dick when I made summer trips back to Wisconsin to see mom and dad.
 Dick developed prostate cancer and went into a nursing home around 2001.
 Unfortunately, around this time, Reggie started to develop Alzheimer's disease.